saverymax/multi-modal-pollution/doc/introduction.md

 3. The experiments we conducted and how to run the results

 Relevant links are provided, particularly regarding the location of the data and the code to run the models.

+To get started, [clone the repository](https://github.com/saverymax/multi-modal-pollution) and work through the documentation here.